CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ![In this screenshot of the console, kubectl apply -f kubernetes-web.yaml has been typed and run at the command prompt.
 Messages about web deployment and web service creation appear below.](media/kubectlcreated.png "kubectl create application")

 1. Return to the AKS blade in the Azure Portal.
-From the navigation menu, under **Kubernetes resources**, select the **Services and ingresses** view.
-You should be able to access the website via an external endpoint.
+From the navigation menu, select the **Services and ingresses** under **Kubernetes resources**.
+You should be able to access the website via an **External endpoint**.

     ![AKS services and ingresses shown with External IP highlighted](media/website.png "AKS services and ingresses shown with External IP highlighted")